Detects prominent edges in images. This tool uses the Canny filtering technique to detect edges:

 highThreshold: The gradient value that at least one pixel in a connected edge must exceed.
 If this value is zero, two times the standard deviation of the gradient magnitude plus the mean gradient magnitude will be used.

-image: A binary image in which detected edges are ones.
+image: An 8-bit gray-level image in which detected edges are marked with value 255.